uwdata/visual-embedding/README.md

 each participant’s ratings and averaged the ratings across the users.
 Finally, we normalized the averaged ratings and accumulated the results in a distance matrix.
-Figure 5 shows the task interface and resulting perceptual-distance matrix.
+Figure 5 shows the resulting perceptual-distance matrix and its two-dimensional projection.

 <figure>
 <img width="400" src="figures/k.svg">